 Buying a business is a lengthy and complicated process.
-You've identified the right business, approached the seller, researched the company and finally your offer is on the table.
+You've identified the right business for sale, approached the seller, researched the company and finally your offer is on the table.
 However there is still a lot of work to be done before the deal is completed.
 The vendor is likely to come back to you with amendments and counter proposals that will need to be agreed upon before the sale can go through, you will need to conduct due diligence on the business and there is also your post-acquisition strategy to consider.
 This article is a brief guide to the final stages of buying a company.

 Negotiating with the seller